Here are some suggestions for how to get the most from your coaching relationship.

 The more you take responsibility for setting the agenda, the more you will get from your coaching.

 Come to your meetings prepared with a topic.
 You are the expert in your work and life.
 Your Coach is there to help you play a bigger game.
-Your Coach is not a consultant who gives you answers or tells you what to do.
-They are there to facilitate your learning, provide perspective, and help you develop yourself.
+Your Coach is different from a consultant who gives you answers or tells you what to do.
+Instead, they facilitate your learning, provide perspective, and help you develop yourself.
 It is your responsibility to lay out the playing field.

 Coaching works best when you have a clear set of goals based on your values and needs.

 Set goals with your Coach that excite you.
-Don’t pursue someone else’s goals or the Company’s goals at the expense of your own.
+Don’t pursue someone else’s goals or the Company’s goals at your own expense.
 Set tangible goals you can measure, the results of which are under your control.
-Set huge goals, so you have a game worth playing — enough to challenge and motivate you.
+Set challenging goals for a game worth playing — enough to challenge and motivate you.

 Step out of your comfort zone.
 Your comfort zone is where the status quo lives.

-Unless you are willing to step outside your comfort zone, nothing will change.
+Nothing will change unless you are willing to step outside your comfort zone.
 One definition of insanity is doing the same thing and expecting a different result.
 Be willing to risk failure.
 Experiment and try new things.
 Bring your failures as well as your successes to your coaching meetings.
 Admit when you are stuck or don’t know.
-Inevitably in your coaching, you will not follow through on a commitment or will fail at something.
-When you stop trying to look good, or be the expert, or please your coach, then you open the door to real learning.
+Inevitably in your coaching, you will not follow through on a commitment or fail at something.
+When you stop trying to look good, be the expert, or please your coach, then you open the door to real learning.
 Some of the best coaching takes place in working through such breakthroughs.
-This is where the real meat is, so take the risk to go to those places with your coach.
+Take the risk of going to those places with your coach.
 Step outside your comfort zone.

 Try new things and experiment.
-Pay attention to the results and useful feedback you receive.
+Then, pay attention to the results and choose the useful feedback you receive.

 Change your behavior.
 Increase your level of commitment.
 Redesign how you spend your time.
 Look at your assumptions and decisions and tell the absolute truth.